MohamedIbrahim99/Fruits-Tree-using-different-programming-paradigms/README.md

 The only common feature of all the fruits is the weight.
 The BST uses the weight attribute to order its nodes where at a given node all the nodes at its right side are heavier than it, and all nodes at its left are lighter than it.

-- Requirements:
+- Requirements :

-It is required to implement the Fruits Tree using three different languages:
+It is required to implement the Fruits Tree using three different languages :

 C++ as an example of Class-based Object Oriented Language JavaScript as an example of Prototype-based Object Oriented Language